MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

    As shown above, everything is saved in the scratch folder; if the path is not abolutely provided, e.g., a relative path.
-If the path is not provided as shown below,
-    the reference path is current path for the isntance model.
+If the path is not provided as shown below, the reference path is the current path for the isntance model.
       >>> model = ApsimModel("Maize",  out_path='saved_maize.apsimx')
       >>> model.path
       'scratch\saved_maize.apsimx'